shpml/fundamentals/06_chapter/12_assessment.md

 ---

 #### Well done!
 You've made it through six tough tutorials on JavaScript.
 Give yourself a pat on the back!

----

-Now that you've finished your project, we encourage you to [learn more about GA Mentors](../07_feedback/intro.md), and connect with a mentor to get feedback on your code before your course begins.